occisor2/PA3/README.md

 Running the executable will run a full simulation for each backoff algorithm.
 Each algorithm has its own output file.
-The format is a csv file with the numbers of devices in one column and the average latency in the second.
+The format is a csv file with the number of devices in one column and the average latency in the second.

 Run from the build directory.